Makorj/blodoc/README.md

 Compile the generator (use c++17 flag for compilation) or use the precompiled binary for your platform.

+Copy mainPageStyle.html in the src parent's folder and rename it indexStyle.html

 Then run the generator in the src parent's folder to generate the index.html.

 ```